blackflux/js-gardener/README.md

     $ npm test -- --debug

+All Mocha options can be passed in using the double dash.
+So for example to run individual tests in isolation one can use

+    $ npm run test-simple -- -g "Partial Test Description Here"

 # Structure

 **Folders** - Write your tests in the `test` and your code in the `src` folder.
 The lib folder is used as the build target.
 Test files must be of format `*.spec.js`.